Assetto Corsa “Weather Centre” App

 1. The top section of the window contains weather parameters for each country/track.
 It’s all fairly self-explanatiory, but if you find my weathers a bit “too interesting” then decrease the “variability” parameter.
 Remember to click the SAVE button as it doesn’t save on-the-fly.

-2. The paths define where the random weather plans are generated, change these to match your PC configuration.
+2. The paths define where the random weather plans are stored (for Pure offline) and where the server configuration files (.ymls) are generated (for AssettoServer online).
+Change these to match your PC configuration.
 Inside the app folder, there is a config.ini file which stores these paths, so the easiest way to set them up first time is to edit this file and copy-paste from Explorer (right click a file in the folder, then select “details” and copy from the “Folder path”.

-I have had to do my own modifications to the assettoserver software as my weather systems effectively have 6 new weathers which are not supported.
+I have had to do my own modifications to the assettoserver software (CSP weather only works with their server implementation) as my weather systems effectively have 6 new weathers which are not supported.
 I also find the rain implementation a bit abrupt, so have modified it to be a it more gradual.
+As of release 1.0, the plugin works more realistically and loads the session weathers in automatically.

 __________________________________________________________________________________________________________________